shashank025/shashank025.github.io/management-philosophy.md

 While ICs are largely responsible for delivering work assigned to them, leadership and management are largely responsible for _enabling_ others to succeed.
-An underappreciated component of how leaders enable others is _setup_, which includes:
+An underappreciated component of how leaders enable others is _setup_, which includes providing:

-* Providing the right motivation (aka problem statement)
+* The right motivation (aka problem statement)
 * A clear definition of success
 * A roadmap
 * An execution plan
 * Measurable intermediate milestones
-* Defining ownership and processes for tracking execution, and
+* Ownership and processes for tracking execution, and
 * Course correcting along the way.

 While projects with good setup can fail, projects with bad setup _will_ fail.